 She looks years (and many life-experiences) older on the cover of the April 1965 issue of Ingenue.
 This is one of my favorites photos, possibly because it reminds me of Natalie Wood, on whom I had a HUGE crush in the ’60s.

-The two photos, taken in the second half of the decade, are both quintessentially Sixties.
+This photo was taken in the second half of the decade and is quintessentially Sixties.
 The look that Colleen has here—especially the hair and make-up—seems to predict the look of Linda Ronstadt and Natalie Wood of the early ’70s.

 Colleen and Molly in a scene that would be drowned out prior to publication by the PC Police of the 21st century.
 But if emulating Native American culture isn’t a part of the Sixties, then neither is Op Art and Dayglo!

 The final two images below, along with the header at the top of this page, are black and white and yet capture her loveliness better than most of the full-color photos.

 Finally, two things need to be addressed: first, when I brought the topic of visiting the Corbys forty years before to my Father’s attention (about ten years ago), he assured me that it had never happened!
 I assured him that the only way that I could have known about Colleen’s sister prior to the Internet was through this having occurred.

 In hindsight, it is possible that I did visit relatives who were not Corbys but was accompanied by my grandparents and who were also being visited by Molly and her parents.